eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 });

 ```
-In this step, we created a reference to the point layer (trailheads) and created a renderer for the layer.
-Renderers are used to style your layers.

-**Step 2.5 Add the following single line of code immediately after the 3 lines of code (lines 41-43, more or less) shown below.**
+**Step 2.5 In this step, we added the point layer (trailheads) to the map.
+Add the following single line of code immediately after the 3 lines of code (lines 41-43, more or less) shown below.**

   ```javascript
 map.add(trailheads);